-The idea was to connect women miners directly with jewelers in Bali who would like to purchase mercury-free gold at a higher market price.
-Currently, Sanur Jewelry Studio in Bali has confirmed its willingness to buy mercury-free gold at a price 20% higher than the market rate.
+The idea was to connect women miners directly with jewellers in Bali who would like to purchase mercury-free gold at a higher market price.
+Currently, Sanur Jewellery Studio in Bali has confirmed its willingness to buy mercury-free gold at a price 20% higher than the market rate.

 Together with the village government, YTS also conducted a demonstration using a sluice box in different alluvial mining areas, and explained the similarities and differences between sluice boxes that are commonly used by local miners.

 Iceng is the only woman miner in the village who uses a sluice box to improve her gold recovery.
 She shared her practice with other women, explaining how she obtained better results with this method over other ways.
 Manual sluicing can produce 300-500 mg of gold within 2-3 working hours, whereas mechanical sluicing can produce 500-800 mg within 6-8 working hours, using 10 liters of fuel.
 Panning yields 100-400 mg of gold on average within 4-5 working hours.